SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/execution/databricks-clusters-behaviours.md

   - spark
 ---

-Databricks cluster comes with various [Access Modes](https://docs.databricks.com/clusters/create-cluster.html#what-is-cluster-access-mode).
+## Cluster Types

-Depending on the cluster type, external library installations might be restricted on some clusters as mentioned below.
+Databricks clusters comes with various [Access Modes](https://docs.databricks.com/clusters/create-cluster.html#what-is-cluster-access-mode).

-For [Interims](./interactive-execution#interims) and [Execution Metrics](./execution-metrics) to work, Prophecy has written some libraries in Python and Scala, which needs to be installed on cluster.
+For [Interims](./interactive-execution#interims) and [Execution Metrics](./execution-metrics) to work, Prophecy has written some libraries in Python and Scala, which needs to be installed on the cluster.
 Hence, because of below restrictions, interims behaviour will be different for different clusters.

 | Access mode dropdown      | Library Installations Allowed?          | Language supported | Interims             | Execution Metrics |
 | ------------------------- | --------------------------------------- | ------------------ | -------------------- | ----------------- |